dakaitbakait/markdown-cv/index.md

   * Managed a team of 10 people who built the product.
   * Designed tested and built internal analytics tools, processes and algorithms.
+  * Managed a team to build website design, content and seo stratergy.

 `2013-2014`
 __Co-Founder/CTO__, Places'nPals